Select Page

 • John shared that he’s considering transitioning from startup CEO to venture capitalist and is trying to connect with others who have done the same.

-• Sarah shared that she feels frustrated with their current web hosting and is actively looking for better alternatives.
+• Sarah shared that she feels frustrated with their web hosting and actively seeks better alternatives.

-Keep in mind: You don’t need to have a solution ready in-the-moment.
-But by making sure you capture professional challenges when they occur, you can explore different options later.
+Keep in mind: You don’t need to have a solution ready immediately.
+But by engaging in Meeting Debriefs, you can explore different options later by ensuring you capture professional challenges when they occur.

 Personal Interests & Passions

-We all have hobbies and interests, and when we find someone who seems to share that interest, we feel a strong and almost-immediate connection.
-Here’s a few examples:
+We all have hobbies and interests, and when we find someone who shares that interest, we feel a strong and almost immediate connection.
+Here are a few examples:

 • Rob shared that he enjoys kiteboarding on the weekends.